Wyze Labs: Disputes and security concerns

 In 2019 Sensormatic, a wholly owned subsidiary of Johnson Controls, sued Wyze, alleging seven patent violations.
 Wyze prevailed in the lawsuit, as of September 2020.

 In December 2019, the company acknowledged that a server leak had exposed the details of roughly 2.4 million customers.
 The company's response included logging all users out of their accounts, requiring all users to reauthenticate.

 In 2021, Xiaomi submitted a report to Amazon alleging that Wyze had infringed upon its 2019 "Autonomous Cleaning Device and Wind Path Structure of Same" robot vacuum patent.
 On July 15, 2021, Wyze filed a lawsuit against Xiaomi in the U.S. District Court for the Western District of Washington, arguing that prior art exists and asking the court for a declaratory judgment that Xiaomi's 2019 robot vacuum patent is invalid.

-In 2022, security firm Bitdefender announced that Wyze had discontinued WyzeCam v1 because of a security vulnerability that Bitdefender had reported to Wyze three years before, which is an unusually long time for a vulnerability to go unreported to the public.
+In 2022, security firm Bitdefender announced that Wyze had discontinued WyzeCam v1 because of a security vulnerability that Bitdefender had reported to Wyze three years before.
 Wyze did not make any public announcement about the vulnerability.

 On September 8, 2023, some users reported on Reddit that the web viewer was showing camera feeds that were not their own.
 A Wyze spokesperson said this was due to a web caching issue.

-In February 2024, about 13,000 Wyze home security customers were shown someone else’s home.
+In February 2024, about 13,000 Wyze home security customers were shown someone else's home.
+Following the 2024 incident, Wyze expanded its security engineering efforts, introduced additional security testing and verification measures, and revised aspects of its security and compliance practices.
+In 2025, the company introduced VerifiedView, a feature that writes a hashed version of the account's user ID into camera firmware and embeds it in the metadata of every image, video and stream; content is served only if the requesting account's ID matches the embedded identifier, and mismatched livestream requests are refused.

+Activities

+Wyze develops and markets consumer smart home products that operate through mobile application.
+Its products include connected security cameras, video doorbells, smart lighting devices, smart plugs, sensors, and home access and climate control products.
+The company also develops home monitoring and automation devices, including smart locks, thermostats, and environmental sensors, as well as household appliances such as robot vacuums.
+The company's ecosystem is structured around interoperability between devices, enabling users to manage security, lighting, and home automation functions through its platform.
+It also provides software-based services that support device connectivity, cloud features, and subscription-based functionality for monitoring and analytics.